celestem406/celestem406.Github.io/_posts/2020-12-03-How-to-create-a-file.md

 * mkdir Thinkment- used to create a folder, not a file.
 * cd Thinkment - Once you have made the folder, open the folder.
 * touch index.html - adds an empty html file so you can start working on the page
-* touch README.md - this has other files in the directory, this is used as a form of keeping things in one place.
+* touch README.md - this just creates a empty file with the name README.md
 * touch script.js - creates an empty file called script.js
 * touch style.css - this allows you to style the page you are creating.